Jim Tyrer: Professional career

 Tyrer signed with the American Football League's Dallas Texans in 1961.
 He played 13 years with that franchise (180 consecutive games), which became the Kansas City Chiefs in 1963, helping set the standard for his position at left offensive tackle.
 His 14th and final season was with the Washington Redskins under head coach George Allen, who preferred veteran players.
 Tyrer was traded from the Chiefs in late August 1974 for three draft picks.

 Tyrer was named AFL Offensive Lineman of the Year in 1969.
 He and Ed Budde at guard made a powerful left side.
 In Super Bowl IV, Tyrer and Budde opened holes for Chiefs running backs against the Minnesota Vikings' opposing defensive linemen Jim Marshall and Alan Page, respectively, gaining 151 yards on 42 carries (3.6 yards per attempt) and 122 net passing yards in the team's upset 23–7 victory.
+Pundits noted that Chiefs' running backs Warren McVea and Mike Garrett, both 5'9", were "camouflaged" by Tyrer, giving them an initial advantage against opponents.

-Tyrer was an anchor of Texans/Chiefs' line and was selected as The Sporting News AFL All-League tackle eight consecutive years, from 1962 through 1969.
+Tyrer was an anchor of the Texans/Chiefs' line and was selected as The Sporting News AFL All-League tackle eight consecutive years, from 1962 through 1969.
 He was an AFL Western Division All-Star seven times, in 1962, 1963, 1964, 1965, 1966, 1968 and 1969 before also capturing a pair of All-AFC accolades in 1970–71.
 His efforts in the upstart league would result in his selection to the American Football League All-Time Team.
+Houston Oilers defensive end Elvin Bethea, himself a member of the Professional Football Hall of Fame, described Tyrer as "The preeminent left tackle in all of football.
+All other blockers I faced in the NFL were mediocre compared to him."

-At the retirement press conference for former Chief linemate Dave Hill in Kansas City in June 1975, Tyrer also announced his retirement.
+Tyrer announced his retirement in June 1975.
+He was inducted into the Kansas City Chiefs Hall of Fame on February 25, 1977.
+Tyrer jokingly said he'd been told he'd never win such an honor because "they'd never be able to accumulate enough metal to match the size of my head."